Experience with Application of TLAs on 400 kV Line

 Leer artículo en español

-Lightning has been reported as the main cause of non-scheduled outages on overhead sub-transmission and transmission lines (e.g. USA: 57%; Brazil: 50-70%; Japan: 70-80%; Denmark: 57%; Colombia: 47-69%).
-Reducing outages due to lightning therefore has major impact on overall reliability of both distribution and transmission lines.
-The main aim of installing transmission line arresters (TLAs) is to reduce tripping/outages on shielded or unshielded transmission lines.
-Tripping generally arises from insulator flashovers – commonly known as backflashovers, since the tower is no longer at earth potential but, due to the lightning surge, is at a higher voltage than the conductor:
+Lightning has been reported as the main cause of unscheduled outages on overhead sub-transmission and transmission lines (e.g. U.S.: 57%; Brazil: 50-70%; Japan: 70-80%; Denmark: 57%; Colombia: 47-69%).
+Reducing outages due to lightning has a major impact on overall reliability of both distribution and transmission lines.
+The main aim of installing transmission line arresters (TLAs) is to reduce tripping/outages on shielded or unshielded lines.
+Tripping generally arises from insulator flashovers – commonly known as back-flashovers, since the tower is no longer at earth potential but due to the lightning surge at higher voltage than the conductor

 • Unshielded Lines: Lightning strikes to the structures or the phase conductors will, in almost all cases, produce flashovers along the insulator strings.